cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("IBMPopSim")` allows the efficient simulation of a wide class Individual Based Models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.

-- see also [epidemiology view](https://cran.r-project.org/view=Epidemiology) for epidemiology topics.
+> See also the [Epidemiology Task View](https://cran.r-project.org/view=Epidemiology) for epidemiology topics and the [Bayesian Task View](https://cran.r-project.org/view=Bayesian) for Bayesian inference.

 ## [Survival analysis and portfolio experience]{#PtfExperience}

-- for a general overview of survival analysis, we refer to the [Survival Analysis view](https://cran.r-project.org/view=Survival)
+For a general overview of survival analysis, see the [Survival Analysis Task view](https://cran.r-project.org/view=Survival).

 - `r pkg("ELT")` provides functions to build experience life tables for three methods: the standardized mortality ratio, a semi-parametric relational model, a GLM Poisson with interactions between age and calendar years.